TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 When cloning the repository and opening the project for the first time, pay attention to the World Outliner on the right.
 The World Outliner is carefully organized and objects are named so that you can easily connect the dots between .tox file and blueprints.
 In the following documentation, only the first sample will have its blueprint extensively documented, the following examples will cover specific bits that are specific to the example covered in that section.

+**Note**: As of version 1.1.0, the plugin changed how .tox files are added to a TouchEngine Component.
+They are now loaded from a ToxAsset.
+The ToxAsset workflow allows for simple drag n drop of various ToxAssets and fast swapping of iterations while working in Unreal.
+The path to the .tox can be seen when double clicking a ToxAsset.
+Scroll down for screenshots or see `01_EnginePerform_04.png`.

 ## 01 EnginePerform

-Tox path and name: `Content\TDToxFiles\UESample01_EnginePerform.tox`
+Tox path and name: `Content\TDToxFiles\UESample01_EnginePerform.tox` As of v1.1.0: Matching .uasset (ToxAsset) in Content/TouchEngineSamples/ToxAssets

 This example is showcasing how to load a TouchEngine Component.
 The second part of the example is using the same base .tox file and loading in different sync modes.